liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

   optimization task.
 Remaining meaningful changes would alter the autograd representation of the recurrent wave-equation update and should move to a separate custom-autograd/adjoint research route.
+- This branch remains the active performance branch.
+The next high-impact path is a custom-gradient/adjoint-style acoustic update prototype with strict output and gradient parity gates, starting from a tiny pressure-update probe.
+- The first custom-autograd pressure-update probe produced a positive signal: output/loss matched exactly, maximum gradient absolute difference was `2.27e-13`, and backward speedup averaged `1.67x` on the isolated update.